KLSD

-History
+History before KLSD

 As KFBC (1922–1928)

 Founded by W.K.
 Azbill in his home in the Normal Heights neighborhood of San Diego, it first signed on the air as KFBC on July 14, 1922, broadcasting on 833.3 kHz (360 meters) with 10 watts of power and sharing the time with eight other San Diego radio stations.
 To date, the station that is now KLSD remains the oldest, continuously licensed radio station in San Diego.

 In September 1926, the Union League Club of San Diego County leased the station full-time from Azbill.
-Later that year, physician Arthur Wells Yale bought KFBC and all Union League properties, and the station moved to the Balboa Theatre in Downtown San Diego.
+Later that year, physician Arthur Wells Yale bought KFBC and all Union League properties, and the station moved to Balboa Theatre in downtown San Diego.
 As the government expanded the AM band to numerous frequencies, the station soon moved to 1210 kHz in 1927.